 If you dream of retiring on a sunny island with delicious food and a thriving local culture, it may be time to look at Greece.
 The country offers hot summers and mild winters.
 You can live in a metropolis, like Athens, or a picturesque town on Santorini.
 Greece has a long history with centuries of fine architecture, delicious foods and a thriving culture.
-So is Greece the right retirement destination for you?
-It’s good to get an expert opinion, like from a financial advisor, but this guide will help you answer some basic questions about whether you could afford to live in Greece and whether or not it would be a feasible option for you.
+If you think Greece is the right retirement destination for you then it might be a good idea to get an expert opinion, like from a financial advisor, to see how you can financially make it become a reality.

 Cost of Living & Housing in Greece

-According to numbeo.com, a website which provides cost of living data for cities around the world, the cost of living in Greece is just over 17% lower than in the U.S. Rents are also significantly lower.
+According to numbeo.com, a website that provides the cost of living data for cities around the world, the cost of living in Greece is nearly 23% lower than in the United States.
+This data includes rent, meals, healthcare, transportation and more.
 In general, you can expect to pay less than $500 a month for a one-bedroom apartment in the city center of the Greek capital Athens.
-For a comparison, a one-bedroom in the heart of new York City averages just under $3,100 a month.
-Rents vary depending on the size of the apartment and the location – neighborhoods with other expats can typically cost more – but you can still expect to pay less than $1,000 for a three-bedroom apartment in the city center.
+For comparison, a one-bedroom in the heart of New York City averages just under $3,100 a month.

 The documents you need to live in Greece will depend on your specific situation.
 If you plan to work in the country before you retire, you will want to get a work permit.
 If you only want to retire in Greece, you will need to get a residence permit.
 However, U.S. residents can visit the country for up to 90 days without needing a visa or a permit.